Excoriate/repo_template_empty/docs/00_context_engineering/00-prp-codebase-analysis.md

 This document is a **Product Requirement Prompt (PRP)** based on the PRP system, and it's a core component of Context Engineering, which transforms high-level feature requests into comprehensive implementation blueprints for AI assistants, with deep context and awareness about the codebase, user examples, and current technology documentation.

+### Dependencies

+**NA** - This PRP has no prerequisite dependencies and can be executed independently.
+Codebase Analysis is a foundational PRP that provides essential context for other PRPs and serves as the starting point for repository understanding and context engineering workflows.

 ### Purpose for this PRP

 **Context Purpose Statement**: